 Another 30 minutes later, after a smooth ferry ride, I made it to Hong Kong Skypier at the airport.
 Since I’d already checked in at Shekou, I was able to bypass the counter here.
 Instead, a Cathay ground attendant pointed me toward the Air Passenger Departure Tax (APDT) refund counter: passengers arriving by ferry who head for onward departure in Hong Kong are eligible for a HK$120 refund.
 Afterward, the Automated People Mover brings you to the airport departures hall.

-Cathay Pacific and Cathay Dragon passengers can purchase Air + Ferry passes online.
+Cathay Pacific passengers can purchase Air + Ferry passes online.
 The pass includes a round-trip ferry ticket between seven major ports in China’s Greater Bay Area and HKIA, plus a round-trip flight ticket to fly from Hong Kong.
 It is APDT free so there is no need to queue up for refund.

 Keep in mind that you’re required to check in at Shekou Cruise & Ferry Terminal at least 180 minutes before flight departure – or, if waiting to check in at Hong Kong Skypier, at least 120 minutes before flight departure.